hounsounon-anselme/codingExercise/README.md

 ### Local Development Server

-To run the project locally, use the built-in Laravel server (or equivalent for your project):
+To run the project locally, use the built-in Laravel server:

 ```bash
 php artisan serve